 - By default, your authority server uses a self-signed certificate and TLS.
 That provides for encrypting client-server traffic.

 - Adding a CA-signed certificate provides further security by confirming your server's identity to clients.
 It prevents attackers from acquiring client data through counterfeit servers and encryption keys.

 - Never reconfigure a production server to use HTTP, rather than TLS and HTTPS.

 - Configuring Code42 servers and apps to use strict TLS validation further ensures the security of client-server connections.

-- Configuring Code42 servers to use an HTTPS Strict Transport Security (HSTS) response header further prevents unencrypted browser access to administration consoles.
+- Configuring Code42 servers to use an HTTPS Strict Transport Security (HSTS) response header further prevents unencrypted browser access to Code42 consoles.

-TLS supports the message application for server-to-server and client-to-server communication outside of the web-based administration console.
+TLS supports the message application for server-to-server and client-to-server communication outside of the web-based Code42 console.

 The TLS protocol operates over TCP and not HTTPS.
 By default, client-to-server communications use port 4287, and server-to-server communications use port 4288.

 - You can configure this strict validation feature only for 6.0 endpoints.